 The NDP will re-examine the Employer Health Tax.
 Starting in 2019–20, businesses with payrolls over $3 million will no longer qualify for small business exemptions and beginning in 2021–22, small business exemptions will be available only to businesses with payrolls below $1.5 million.

 The NDP plan continues to utilize deficit spending to finance their platform over the next five-year term.

 In Vote Prosperity, the OCC called on all parties to reinstate scheduled reductions in the Corporate Income Tax, standardize the Business Education Tax, and reduce the Employer Health Tax.
-While we are pleased to see the NDP address the BET and EHT tax issues, an increase in Ontario’s corporate income tax weakens business competitiveness relative to our neighbouring jurisdictions.
+While standardization is a positive measure, the NDP’s proposed increases to the BET, EHT, and Ontario’s corporate income tax weakens business competitiveness relative to our neighbouring jurisdictions.

 Additionally, in our 2018 Pre-Budget submission and Vote Prosperity, the OCC called on all parties to create a meaningful plan to tackle the debt and move towards balanced or surplus budgets.
 While we recognize that the NDP platform presents a more aggressive balanced budget schedule than that of the current government, we remain concerned about the viability of continued deficits in the long-term.

 In October, the OCC released Vote Prosperity, a platform for the 2018 provincial election campaign on June 7.
 The release of our platform nine months prior to the election was intended to ensure all parties have an opportunity to address the most important issues to business within their own platforms.